AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Transmuter.md

 ### Sure Sight Helmet

 The helmet can switch between two modes: one according to your [[Vision|vision type]] (whether be it: lightvision, nullvision or darkvision), and one vision type lighter or darker than the one you have.
 While you put on the helmet, you may switch between these two modes using a quick action.

-## Momental Attack

-At 4th level, you understand how to stretch your gain of momentum to its limit, allowing you to swing with extreme force.
-When you make an weapon attack roll, you may use an alchemechanical infusion to get a +1 bonus to your attack roll.
-This can be used with conjunction with the damage die infusions.
-In addition, whenever you attack with a thrown weapon, you may use Alchemechanical Infusion feature to instead double the weapon's range.
-Stacking this effect more than once makes the range: tripled, quadrupled, etc.

 ## Advanced Infusion

 Starting at 5th level, your infusions become more powerful.
-Whenever you would be able to use an alchemechanical infusion, you may use two instead for a doubled effect.
+Whenever you would be able to use an [[#Alchemechanical Infusion|alchemechanical infusion]], you may use two.
+You may use the same infusion twice for a doubled effect.
+In addition, the infusions list contains some options marked by \*.
+These are advanced infusions, and you may use a total number of advanced infusions equal to your Intelligence modifier per long rest.

 ## Vitality Transference

 At 6th level, you unlock the ability to extract some of your own vital essence, and transform it into a drinkable fluid, which, when drunk, "redeems" the life energy as health.
 Once during a short rest, you may spend 10 minutes and expend any amount of hit dice in order to transfer the vital essence from yourself into a small water vial, which fills with a semi-translucent concoction.
 You may prepare any amount of vials this way during the rest, so long as each contains at least one hit die.